Ohiopyle Falls is located right in town.

 • Braddock Inn Restaurant: Nearby in Farmington, right beside Braddock’s Grave.
 Chicken & waffles and country fried steak were both delicious

-• Rockwell’s, Aqueous, or The Tavern: on Nemacolin property, for more upscale dining
+• Rockwell’s, Aqueous, or The Tavern: on Nemacolin property, more upscale dining

 Can You Swim at Ohiopyle?